 Old English Fruitcake.
 Dark and moist with plenty of spices and packed with plenty of sweet glacé fruit.
 It’s been a Christmas tradition in my family for decades.

 It’s still weeks away, I know, but I’ve got a head start on a dark old English fruitcake for Spouse.
 It’s a real old English style, dense, dark fruitcake.

 I think this one weighs in at between 7 and 8 pounds.
-It’s her absolute favorite.
+It’s her absolute favourite.
 Tomorrow she goes to the rum spa for a soak and a wrap.
 The cake, that is, not Spouse!

 Inspired by my Newfoundland upbringing, this dark English fruitcake with roots in the UK is one of my favourite things to look forward to at Christmas.
 This is a large cake meant to be served in small pieces.